Umpire Development (Western Ontario Baseball Association)

 Youth umpires may only umpire age divisions younger than they are themselves.

-Example: 12 and 13 year olds would umpire rookie and mosquito divisions.
+Example: 13 year-olds would umpire 8u & 9u and 11u divisions.

 Need Some Umpiring Advice?
 Have an Umpiring Question?